-Russell Bentley: Pro-Russia fighter from Texas disappears in Donetsk
+Russell Bentley: Pro-Russia fighter from US dies after Donetsk ‘abduction’

-Some Russians say Bentley has been killed and call for ‘revenge’, while his wife claims he was abducted by Russian troops.
+Russians call for ‘revenge’ after the 64-year-old US-Russian citizen, who’s fought against Ukraine, dies.

-A US fighter named Russell Bentley who fought with pro-Russian separatists in Ukraine has been killed in occupied Donetsk, media reports say.
+A US fighter named Russell Bentley who fought with pro-Russian separatists in Ukraine has been killed in occupied Donetsk, Al Jazeera can confirm.

 Earlier this month, Russian authorities reported that the 64-year-old citizen of the United States and Russia had gone missing.